kares/jruby-rack-worker/README.md

 This does have the advantage of keeping the deployment simple and saving some precious memory (most notably with `threadsafe!` mode) that would have been eaten by the separate process.
-Besides Your daemons start benefiting from JRuby's (as well as Java's) runtime optimalizations ...
+Besides, your daemons start benefiting from JRuby's (as well as Java's) runtime optimalizations ...

-On the other hand Your jobs should be simple and complete "fast" (in a rate of seconds rather than several minutes or hours) as they will restart and live with the lifecycle of the deployed application and/or application server.
+On the other hand your jobs should be simple and complete "fast" (in a rate of seconds rather than several minutes or hours) as they will restart and live with the lifecycle of the deployed application and/or application server.

 Java purist might objects the servlet specification does not advise spawning daemon threads in a servlet container, objection noted.
-Whether this style of asynchronous processing suits Your limits, needs and taste is entirely up to You.
+Whether this style of asynchronous processing suits your limits, needs and taste is entirely up to You.